The Early Cricket Library

 From Hambledon to Lords: The Classics of Cricket – John Arlott (editor) – (1975)

-This book was given me for Christmas in 1975 and it captured my imagination.
+This book was given to me for Christmas in 1975 and it captured my imagination.
 I well remember Arlott’s closing words:

 English Cricket: The Game And Its Players Through The Ages – Christopher Brookes (1978)